Kirsty MacColl: Career

 During this time, MacColl featured on the British TV sketch comedy French and Saunders, appearing as herself, singing songs including "15 Minutes" and "Don't Come the Cowboy with Me Sonny Jim!" (from Kite), "Still Life" (the B-side of the "Days" single), "Girls on Bikes" (a reworking of B-side "Am I Right?") and, with comedy duo Raw Sex, the Frank and Nancy Sinatra hit "Somethin' Stupid".
 She continued to write and record, releasing the album Electric Landlady in 1991.
 The album's title was coined by Johnny Marr as a play on the Jimi Hendrix album title Electric Ladyland.
 It included her most successful chart hit in North America, "Walking Down Madison", co-written with Marr and a top 30 hit in the UK.
-Despite the song's U.S. chart success, Landlady was not a hit for Virgin Records and in 1992, when Virgin was sold to EMI, MacColl was dropped from the label.
+Despite the song's US chart success, Landlady was not a hit for Virgin Records and in 1992, when Virgin was sold to EMI, MacColl was dropped from the label.

 MacColl released Titanic Days, informed by her failing marriage with Lillywhite, in 1993, but ZTT Records had agreed only to release the album as a "one-off" and declined to sign her to a contract.
 The album included "Soho Square", an original composition set in London.
 After MacColl's death a memorial bench was placed in Soho Square inscribed with a lyric from the song where fans could pay their respects.
 In 1995, she released two new singles on Virgin, "Caroline" and a cover of Lou Reed's "Perfect Day" (a duet with Evan Dando), together with the "best of" compilation Galore.

 Galore became MacColl's only album to reach the top 10 in the UK Albums Chart, but neither of the new singles, nor a re-released "Days", made the Top 40.
 MacColl did not record again for several years; her frustration with the music business was exacerbated by a lengthy case of writer's block.
 MacColl herself admitted that she was ready to give up her music career and become an English teacher in South America.

 In 1998, the album What Do Pretty Girls Do? was released, containing BBC Radio 1 live sessions (featuring Billy Bragg on two songs) that were broadcast between 1989 and 1995.

 After several trips to Cuba and Brazil, MacColl recorded the world music-inspired (particularly Cuban and other Latin American forms) Tropical Brainstorm, which was released in 2000 to critical acclaim.
-It included the song "In These Shoes?", which garnered airplay in the U.S., was covered by Bette Midler and featured in the HBO show Sex and the City.
+It included the song "In These Shoes?", which garnered airplay in the US, was covered by Bette Midler and featured in the HBO show Sex and the City.
 After MacColl's death it was adopted by Catherine Tate as the theme tune for her BBC programme The Catherine Tate Show, and featured on the soundtrack to film Kinky Boots.

 However, despite the relative success of Tropical Brainstorm, MacColl had been dropped by V2 Records prior to her death.